 Remember that OPT can’t begin before receipt of the physical EAD card approval notice (Form I-765).
 You can then use this approval notice as evidence of work authorization for up to 30 days while you wait to receive the EAD card.

 You can apply for OPT no sooner than 90 days before graduation/completion of your study program.
 You can still apply for up to 60 days post-graduation as long as the U.S. Citizenship and Immigration Services (USCIS) receive your OPT application before the end of the 60 days.
 Do bear in mind that the International Student and Scholar Services (ISSS) strongly discourages students from applying during these 60 days as it takes an average of 120 days for OPT to be approved.
 The average processing time for OPT is currently three months, but it can be shorter or longer in individual cases, further highlighting the importance of applying well in advance.

 Conexus asks that you allow yourself an absolute minimum of ten months on OPT to work at one of our facilities.
 This means that if you’re waiting to receive OPT to reach out to us, you will want to call us immediately upon graduation!

 You’re Not Alone

-Whether you are the only International student in your school’s nursing program or one of many, reaching out to a proven nurse staffing agency, like Conexus, is wise.
+Whether you are the only international student in your school’s nursing program or one of many, reaching out to a proven nurse staffing agency, like Conexus, is wise.
 A conversation with Conexus may simply be information gathering, and we are on-hand to offer advice on the best way to get started in your career, as well as provide a plethora of exciting job opportunities.
-Conexus is partnered with universities and colleges across the US to help ensure both international nursing and US graduates can secure work post-graduation.
+Conexus is partnered with universities and colleges across the U.S. to help both international nursing and U.S. graduates start their career post-graduation.